 Prospective students who pass both sections of the bilingual entrance exam but don’t have the 60 semester units of college credit may petition for conditional admission to the program.
 Please upload a completed petition for waiver of college regulations (PDF) with your online application.

 The Bilingual Entrance Exam is taken online from any location, and it is free.

-The online exam dates for spring 2019 admission are:
+The online exam dates for spring 2022 admission are:

 The required courses in this program carry full upper-division academic credit.
 Some courses may be applied toward a Spanish degree with a faculty advisor approval.
-For further information, contact the SF State Spanish Language Department 415.338.1421.
+For further information, contact the SF State Spanish Language Department (415) 338-1421.
 Courses taken on a credit/no credit basis may not be used towards a Spanish major.

 As a result of the Workforce Innovation and Opportunity Act (WIOA) of 2014, CalJOBS provides connections to customer-focused employment training for adults and dislocated workers.
 SF State is an approved provider for WIOA funds.
 SF State is listed on the Eligible Training Provider List (ETPL) on the CalJOBS website.
-Search on Keyword: SF State.
+Search on Keyword: SF State College of Extended Learning.